Global Lie-Tresse theorem

 \begin{dfn} The symbol of the pseudogroup $G$ at a point $\vp_j\in G^j_a$ is

 \end{dfn}

-Notice that contrary to finite-dimensional Lie groups (which can be abstract), the infinite pseudogroups always come with their natural representations.
+Notice that contrary to finite-dimensional Lie groups (which can be abstract), the infinite pseudogroups always come equipped with their natural representations.
 In our setup $G^k$ acts on $J^k(M,n)$ via the action of local diffeomorphisms on submanifolds $\vp_k:[N]_a^k\mapsto[\vp(N)]_{\vp(a)}^k$.

 An important example is given by the natural bundles $\pi:M\to B$, with $G$ being lifted from the pseudogroup $\op{Diff}_\text{loc}(B)$ on the base.
-Here $J^\infty\pi$ is the bundle of formal geometric structures \cite{ALV} and the global Lie-Tresse theorem yields the method for classification of all differential invariants for the geometric structures of a given type.
+Here $J^\infty\pi$ is the bundle of formal geometric structures \cite{ALV} and the global Lie-Tresse theorem yields the framework for classification of differential invariants for the geometric structures of a given type.